MarcelFelder-git/Felder_Projektarbeit_React_Next_2025/README.md

 - Data fetching is currently split between client and server due to a temporary CORS issue
 - A second API key/account was used to resolve it during development
+- **Note:** This section is still a work in progress and may be revised.

 ## Getting Started